 - Diplomas issued by fake universities (non-recognized institutions), called “diploma mills”;

 - Lying on the resume: mentioning a degree that was not obtained even though the studies in question were completed, an inaccurate degree name, a false equivalence with a foreign degree, etc.

 Diploma fraud has been around much longer than the Internet.
-Imitations of official diplomas appeared as early as the invention of diplomas issued by the first university, Bologna in Italy, in the 12th century.
+Imitations appeared as early as the invention of diplomas issued by the first university, Bologna in Italy, in the 12th century.
 As for the “diploma mills”, they already existed at the end of the 17th century.

-Today, and since the rise of digital technologies, many websites offer fake diplomas at reduced prices and anyone can forge a diploma with software like Photoshop.
+Today, with the rise of digital technologies, many websites offer fake diplomas at reduced prices and anyone can forge a diploma with software like Photoshop.
 “Free fake diploma” is a common request typed on search engines on average 600 times per month in France!

-Lying on the resume is even normalized: according to the Florian Mantione Institute’s study, 85% of candidates say that fixing their resume is normal.
+Lying on the resume is at an all-time high and has become normalized: according to the Florian Mantione Institute’s study, 85% of candidates say that fixing their resume is normal.

 Given the extent of the situation, French legislation has implemented sanctions to discourage applicants from lying about their diplomas and to prosecute fraudsters.